pnp/generator-spfx/docs/features.md

 ![Target framework seletion](./assets/yo-running.png)

-Depending on the selections mad different options can be supported by the SharePoint Framework.
+Depending on the selections made different options can be supported by the SharePoint Framework.

 ## Angular Elements